ev3dev-lang-java/ev3dev-lang-java/README.md

 RAM: 1GB LPDDR2 (900 MHz)
 ```

-Anyway, some features about local navigation is not tested yet with BrickPi/PiStorms units.
+Anyway, some features about `local navigation` is not tested yet with BrickPi/PiStorms units (Next release: v0.7.0).

 ## Features in the project